-The price determinations for the water agencies have no formal expiry date, but at the time these determinations were made, the Tribunal intended that new determinations would be made in 2005.
-It has therefore conducted a price review for all three agencies, and made a determination on prices for the Sydney Catchment Authority and Sydney Water to apply from 1 October 2005, and on prices for Hunter Water to apply from 1 November 2005.
+The current price path for the Sydney Catchment Authority expires at 30 June 2005.1 The price determinations for the other agencies have no formal expiry date, but at the time these determinations were made, the Tribunal intended that new determinations would apply from 2005.
+It has therefore conducted a price review for all three agencies, and made a draft determination on prices for the Sydney Catchment Authority and Sydney Water to apply from 1 October 2005, and on prices for Hunter Water to apply from 1 November 2005.2 This report explains the Tribunal's draft decisions and sets out its draft determination.